-While the chicken is cooking chop your dried lettuce and add it to a mixing bowl.
-Make the vinaigrette in a small bowl, my whisking the Dijon mustard with the balsamic.
-Start adding the olive oil bit my bit and continue to whisk until creamy.
+While the chicken is cooking chop your washed and dried lettuce and add it to a mixing bowl.
+Make the vinaigrette in a small bowl, by whisking the Dijon mustard with the balsamic.
+Start adding the olive oil bit by bit and continue to whisk until creamy.
 Add some salt, pepper and oregano (you can later add more when everything is mixed if you feel it needs more seasoning).

-When chciken is ready, cut it in cubes, and let is cool before you add it to the salad.
-Add the olives, the sliced mushrooms and the Fontina cheese, cut in cubes.
+When chicken is ready, cut it into cubes, and let it cool completely before you add it to the salad.
+Add the olives, the sliced mushrooms and the Fontina cheese, cut into cubes.
 Add the dressing, mix well, split in between two bowls and serve.